-2020 and 2021 are both challenging for all the countries — the EU is no exception.
-Still, even the global pandemic can't be a reason for delaying whistleblowers protection.
+2020 and 2021 are both challenging for all countries — the EU is no exception.
+Still, even the global pandemic can't be a reason for delaying whistleblowers' protection.
 Till the end of 2021, all EU member states have to introduce whistleblowing legislation or amend old provisions.
 It might be a challenging task since only ten EU countries previously had a comprehensive law.

 A brief overview:

 What was the idea of the EU Whistleblowing Directive?
-EU Whistleblowing Directive has its goal in covering both public and private sectors and providing the broadest possible spectrum of protection to whistleblowers.
+EU Whistleblowing Directive has its goal of covering both public and private sectors and providing the broadest possible spectrum of protection to whistleblowers.
 Each country has to amend existing legislation or create new draft legislation to comply with the Directive.

-France, Hungary, Ireland, Italy, Lithuania, Malta, Netherlands, Slovakia, Sweden and the United Kingdom.
+France, Hungary, Ireland, Italy, Lithuania, Malta, Netherlands, Slovakia, Sweden, and the United Kingdom.

 In 2018 10 EU member states had comprehensive legislation — this number reduced to nine due to Brexit.
 Other countries had either legislation of partial coverage or didn't have a dedicated law at all.